 Guided Activity

 Task 1: Scenario Analysis: Scenario: A student assumes they’ll ace a test because they did well last time, ignoring their lack of preparation.

-Analyze how the availability heuristic and confirmation bias contribute to this behavior.
-For example, consider how vivid memories or selective focus shape their judgment.
+For example, consider how vivid memories, selective focus, or inflated self-assessment shape their judgment.
 Your Response for Task 1: Explain the role of each bias in the behavior.

-Task 2: Case Application: Imagine a manager who overlooks a qualified candidate due to a negative first impression.
-Apply the concepts of confirmation bias and hindsight bias to explain their decision.
-For example, evaluate how initial beliefs or post-decision rationalization affect their choice.
+Task 2: Case Application: Imagine a manager who overlooks a qualified candidate due to a negative first impression and a stereotype based on appearance.

 Your Response for Task 2: Apply the concepts to explain the manager’s decision.

 Instructions: Read the study summaries below and answer the questions.
 If directed by your teacher, use a classroom device to find a related study (e.g., via apa.org or Google Scholar) to deepen your analysis.
+Study Summary 1: A 2018 study found that people were more likely to believe news aligning with their political views, demonstrating confirmation bias in media consumption.

 Question 1: How does this study show the impact of confirmation bias on behavior, and what might influence its strength?